socotecio/django-socio-grpc/docs/getting-started.rst

     python manage.py grpcrunaioserver --dev

 The server is now running on port `50051` by default.
+See :ref:`How To <How To>` to see how to call this server with python or web client.